Ten Tiny Things is an exquisite book, with a very significant message.

 What an excellent walk.

 It was slow and simple and splendiferous.

 Tessa and Zachary rely on their machine to take them to school every day.
 When their machine breaks down, they are forced to walk to school.
-At first they are horrified by the thought, until they start spotting tiny things, such as feathers and shells, in hidden places.
+At first, they are horrified by the thought, until they start spotting tiny things, such as feathers and shells, in hidden places.

-It doesn’t take the children long to realise that the world is made up of amazing things that you can’t see if you’re stuck indoors; the only way to enjoy the world is to slow down and explore it.
+It doesn’t take the children long to realize that the world is made up of amazing things that you can’t see if you’re stuck indoors; the only way to enjoy the world is to slow down and explore it.

 The story is a delightful one and although it’s not at all ‘preachy’, Meg’s message is very clear; society relies too heavily on technology to make life easier and more comfortable for us.
 Living a life that is easy and comfortable comes at a cost, one that prevents us from making the most of the beautiful, natural world around us.

 Tessa and Zachary’s adventure sounded like such a fun one, that we couldn’t wait to give it a go ourselves.
 What began as a walk to our playgroup became a string of explorative tasks.
 I do not doubt that if you read this book you will also feel inspired to take a walk.
 Meg McKinlay and Kyle Huges-Odgers are hoping that you do.
 They have set up a website for you to share your tiny discoveries, which you can find at https://www.mylittlebookcase.com.au/